Women in Learning

 Questions?
 Concerns?
 Please email us: womeninlearning@gmail.com

-We look forward to seeing you all this fall!
+We look forward to seeing you all this summer!
 All are welcome.

 —Team WIL

-Currently, Mihaela’s lab is focused on uncovering the role of the mesolimbic dopamine system in learning to predict upcoming appetitive or aversive events, as well as the corticolimbic circuits involved in memory updating exemplified by behavioral paradigms such as extinction, overexpectation and higher-order conditioning.
-Aside from her stellar scientific track record, Mihaela is a wonderful and beloved mentor.
-We are thrilled to welcome her as our distinguished speaker during this year’s luncheon.
+Aside from her stellar scientific track record, Dr. Niv is a wonderful and beloved mentor.
+We are thrilled to welcome her as our distinguished speaker during this year’s event.

 Team WIL